NixOS/nix.dev/source/tutorials/integration-testing-using-virtual-machines.md

 You'll notice an error message if something goes wrong.

-In case the tests succeed, you should see at the end:
+In case the tests succeed, you should see this at the end:

 ```shell-session
 ...